dov/npeuclid/README.md

 ## 2D

 - `Vec2` - Holds a 2D vector (or point).
 - `Vec2Array` - Holds a list of points.
-All operations that can be done on a signal should be available on a Vec2Array as well.
+All operations that can be done on a single `Vec2` should be available on a Vec2Array as well.
 In particular, an `Affine2` operation may be applied on a `Vec2Array` which will transform all the points.
 - `Affine2` - An 2D affine transformation.

 ## 3D